Gloucester accuse RFU of 'singling out' Danny Cipriani

 "We do not believe that this decision and the subsequent unnecessary public attention that will now follow it is in the best interests of either the RFU, the club, the player nor the game in general."

-Cipriani - who has been left out of Gloucester's squad for their friendly against Ulster on Saturday - has already released a statement following his court appearance, describing himself as "truly sorry" and "mortified".
+Cipriani - left out of Gloucester's squad for their friendly against Ulster on Saturday - has publicly apologised for the incident, describing himself as "truly sorry" and "mortified" following a court appearance on Thursday.

+The England international was fined £2,000 and ordered to pay £250 to a police officer after pleading guilty to the offences, which occurred in the early hours of Wednesday morning.